VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 Run the application again.
 You should see [profiler text output](https://doc.stride3d.net/latest/en/manual/troubleshooting/profiling.html) in the top-left corner of the screen, showing the frames per second (FPS) and other performance metrics. 🚀 Press F1 to cycle through different profiler outputs and monitor various aspects of your game's performance. 📊

-{% include _alert.html type:'success' title: "You learnt how to add a performance profiler to the scene, allowing you to monitor FPS and other metrics.
-The profiler provides valuable insights into the game's performance and helps identify areas for optimization." %}
+{% include _alert.html type:'success' title: "You’ve learned how to add a performance profiler to the scene, enabling you to monitor FPS and other important metrics.
+The profiler provides valuable insights into your game's performance, helping you identify areas for optimization." %}

 ## Step 10: Illuminate the Scene - Add Skybox! 🌇